 - pros

-Oscar is New Jersey's most affordable health insurance provider at $637 average monthly.
-The insurer ranks first in MoneyGeek's analysis for affordability and overall performance.
+Oscar is New Jersey's most affordable health insurer, with an average monthly premium of $637, 29% below the state average.
+Its EPO plans claimed the top spot in MoneyGeek's New Jersey analysis for both affordability and overall performance.

 Cheapest New Jersey Health Insurance Providers By Profile